DjangoGirlsSeoul/cupcaketutorial/tutorial/en/demo_part_2.md

 Start development server again and visit home page to see the cupcakes from your database appear in template :)

-a. 쿼리셋
-b. menu 목록 템플릿 보여주기

-## Step 10 Extend your Application 프로그램 어플리케이션 확장하기
+## Step 10 Extend your Application
 > Relevant branch `extend-app`

 a.
 Until now we have properly configured the `list.html` template.
 You can see posts added from admin on homepage.
 Good job!
 Now we want user to see more details about a `Cupcake` once they click the View Button.
 We will go back to the basics and repeat the steps we did for configuring `list.html` template.